Condorr001/Assignment3_ARP/README.md

 - Close(): used to safely close the pipes before exiting the process

 #### Input
 The **input** process takes the input from the user keyboard and calculates the current forces acting on the drone based on those inputs.
-The resulting forces are then written to the server though a pipe, in order to be available for the drone process, which uses those forces to compute its dynamics.
+The resulting forces are then written to the server through a pipe, in order to be available for the drone process, which uses those forces to compute its dynamics.
 The input is also responsible for displaying all the parameters of the drone, such as position, velocity and forces acting on it.
-The displayed forces do not take into account repulsive forces of the walls, but only the ones that the user is applying through the input.
+The displayed forces do not take into account the repulsive forces of the walls, but only the ones that the user is applying through the input.
 Finally, the input has the task of sending a 'STOP' string if the 'P' key is pressed, so that all the processes will be safely closed.

 The keys available for the user are: